 Try to read every day during the Read-a-thon.
 See the “Reading Tips and Strategies” section below for recommended reading times by grade.
 Track your reading time!
 Students mark off how many minutes they read each day in increments on their reading log.
 Parents and guardians may help students with this task.
 All reading inside/outside of school counts, whether you read or someone reads to you.

 All students who log any reading on their online reading log by the deadline will be counted toward participation.
 While we hope that all students will try to secure donations, you do not have to have any donations to count as participating.

-The prizes for the Read-A-Thon change each year.
-This year we will offer “Pampered Lunches” to top winners, scoops of ice cream for the winning grade, teacher winners for participation and every student will be entered to win airline tickets just for registering and participating!
+The prizes for the Read-a-thon change each year.
+Things like “Pampered Lunches” to top winners, scoops of ice cream for the winning grade, and classroom prizes for participation.
+Look for information from your Fundraising team for the current year’s Read-a-thon prizes!